 Nutrikids volunteers provide student-led nutrition education workshops in Vancouver elementary schools.
 Volunteers gain experience in facilitating interactive workshops that encourage children to make healthy choices and develop positive food relationships.

 UBC Student Housing and Hospitality Services offers employment opportunities for students through Residence Life.
-Residence Advisors often receive professional development opportunities, leadership and communication skills.
+Residence Advisors often receive professional development opportunities and develop leadership and communication skills.
 Applications for the upcoming year open in December.

-Roots on the Roof (UBC Rooftop Garden Club) is a student-run club that manages the rooftop garden space and the community garden plots on the roof of the AMS Student Nest, the Student Union Building at the University of British Columbia.
+Roots on the Roof (UBC Rooftop Garden Club) and UBC's "Club of the Year 2017/2018" is a student-run club that manages the rooftop garden space and the community garden plots on the roof of the AMS Student Nest, the Student Union Building at the University of British Columbia.
 Roots on the Roof provides a Community Supported Agriculture (CSA) program, community garden, as well as events and workshops.